jackboydell/StatisticalModeling-NBA-Salaries-Stats/README.md

 # StatisticalModeling-NBA-Salaries-Stats
 This project utilizes statistical methods and data analysis to investigate the relationship between National Basketball Association (NBA) player performance statistics and their salaries for the 2017-2018 season.
+In addition, this project investigates relationships between professional and college performance statistics.

 Techniques/Approaches (R): Data wrangling, Correlation analysis, randomForest decision trees, Multiple linear regression